ircv3/ircv3-specifications/extensions/resume.md

     :nick!olduser@oldhost RESUMED nick user host [timestamp]

-`nick` is the nickname of the client whose connection has been resumed. `user` and `host` are the username and hostname that the new connecting client has.
+`nick` is the nickname of the client whose connection has been resumed.
+The `user` and `host` params are the username and hostname that the new connecting client has.
 The client receiving this message MUST update the username and hostname they have stored for the given client, in the same way that the `CHGHOST` message is parsed. `timestamp` if given, shows when the reconnecting client received their last message from the server.
 The timestamp may be used as a rough indication of how much message history has been lost.

 When sent to other clients, the `RESUMED` message MUST have the source of the old client's nickmask.
 This is illustrated in the examples below.